1950's - In The Beginning

 Two of these bands, in fact, were to have a

 came to a close.
-Sometime in the mid fifties, many of the orchestras
+Sometime in the mid fifties, some of the orchestras

-started featuring "shows," in the middle of the evening's dancing.
+started featuring "mini-shows," in the middle of the evening's dancing.

 These shows usually took the form of comedy skits in which members